sgudenkauf/asciidoc-book-template/README.md

 |  ├─ ...
 ```

-Integrate the new document templates into your automated build process (e.g., in your ``build.bat``).
+Integrate your new document templates into your automated build process (e.g., in your ``build.bat``).

+Have fun!

 <!--